 A public discussion @ the Cambridge Science Festival

+A key objective of the event was to be responsive to what the audience wanted to hear about so we had lots of opportunities to comment, ask questions and change the direction of the discussion.
+This made for a very lively and vibrant conversation that covered a very broad range of topics.
 This event was co-hosted by four leading bio-medical research institutes: Wellcome Trust – Medical Research Council Cambridge Stem Cell Institute; Wellcome Trust Sanger Institute; Wellcome Trust / Cancer Research UK Gurdon Institute; and The Babraham Institute.